amidaware/trmm-docs/docs/3rdparty_anydesk.md

 anydesk:{{agent.AnyNetID}}
 ```

+### Create Anydesk Collector

+This populates the Custom field with the Anydesk ID

 Navigate to an agent with AnyDesk running (or apply using **Settings > Automation Manager**).</br>
 Go to Tasks.</br>
 Add Task</br>